 STAR Round Door

 Available in both a tubular body and a square body, the Star Round Door from the AMSEC floor safe line is considered the strongest and best floor safe made.
 Since it's an in-ground safe, it's completely encased in concrete making the only access point the door.
-These doors boast an impressive "C" rated and are 1-3/4" solid steel with three bolts each requiring over 25,000 pounds to shear.
+These doors boast an impressive "C" rating and are 1-3/4" solid steel with three bolts each requiring over 25,000 pounds to shear.
 Each locking bolt has its own hardened steel positive relocking bolt.
 While these have been the standard floor safe for gas stations, fast food and small retail establishments, it's also a great choice as a floor safe for the home.

-Featuring three 1" diameter locking bolts, a 3/4" solid steel plate door and a heavy duty dead bar, the Super Brute home floor safe line provides excellent burglary resistance with the ability to fit more items inside.
+Featuring three to five 1" diameter locking bolts, a 3/4" solid steel plate door and a heavy duty dead bar, the Super Brute home floor safe line provides excellent burglary resistance with the ability to fit more items inside.
 While tube bodies are considered a small floor safe, the Super Brute line is both secure and spacious.
 These ground safes are also considered near fireproof floor safes however they don't actually have a fire rating.
 Since heat rises, the flames don't affect items in a floor safe.

 Floor Safe Design